-- interest paid to a public benefit organisation - interest paid to a foreign person or foreign entity where the withholding tax on interest is reduced to nil in terms of a double taxation. agreement.
+- interest paid to a public benefit organisation - interest paid to a foreign loanholder where the withholding tax on interest is reduced to nil in terms of a double taxation agreement.

 This limitation is only applicable when the parties involved are in a controlling relationship, whereby the recipient directly or indirectly holds more than 50% of the equity shares or voting rights in that company.